academicgurus/elevenlabs-coupons/README.md

 ### **Q10: Is there a student discount for ElevenLabs?**

 Possibly.
 Some users have reported receiving discounts using `.edu` email addresses or during special promotions.
-These offers are not consistently advertised, so it’s best to:
+These offers are not consistently advertised, so it's best to:

 - Contact support
 - Use verified affiliate codes